mattwar/Kusto.Toolkit/README.md

 # Kushy
-Kusto analyzers and tools API's

-Making using Kusto parser to analyze queries just a bit Kushier.
+Tools for building Kusto query analyzers.

+## SymbolLoader
+Use the SymbolLoader class to feed your Kusto parser with database schemas directly from your cluster.